-With over 18 grams of protein per serving, these pancakes will give you and your family lasting energy all morning long.
+With over 18 grams of protein per serving, these protein packed pancakes will give you and your family lasting energy all morning long.

 As we near the end of February, I thought it might be a good time to check in and see how everyone is doing with their healthy living goals.
 Have you been cooking at home more?
 Getting active most days of the week?
 I’ve been working hard to kick the baby weight and so far, so good.
 I reached my goal for the month of January and I’m a pound away from my February goal.
 For me, making small SMART Goals throughout the process is key to avoid getting overwhelmed with long term goals.

 If you follow me on Instagram or have been reading this blog for awhile, you’ve probably noticed that I try to eat unprocessed, whole foods as much as possible.
-As part of my American Egg Board Ambassadorship, I’ve been asked to talk a little bit about why clean eating is so important to my healthy lifestyle.
+Why is clean eating is so important to my healthy lifestyle?
 It’s really quite simple:

 - Less Confusion: Food labels are complicated these days.
 With clever marketing and buzz words like “all natural”, “farm fresh” and more, it is any wonder why people have trouble making smart food choices these days.
 By eating foods that come from the ground (i.e. apples, farro, Swiss chard, peanuts, etc.) or have a mother (i.e. eggs, chicken breasts, pork tenderloin, etc.) I can feel good about what I’m eating.
 You’ll notice that a carton of eggs doesn’t have an ingredients list and I like that.
 It takes out the guess work.